Aokana - Four Rhythms Across the Blue: Main characters

 A transfer student at Kunahama Institute, Asuka had never worn Grav-Shoes prior to moving to the island, but is able to pull off an air kick turn (a very difficult maneuver) her first time flying with them.
 Despite her ditziness she is also determined at times, training hard while having fun.
+She is the main protagonist of the anime.